mishkat01/event_management_system/README.md

 B.Open phpMyAdmin at http://localhost/phpmyadmin.
 Create a database event_management_system.
-Go to Import and import the sql file situated in local database folder.
+Go to Export and export the sql file situated in local database folder.

 Run the Project